 The morning wore on while we sat cramped but excited at the back of the truck.
 Two hours after breakfast, we arrived at the Monastery of the Transfiguration.

 The Pyramid Church

-From the narrow dirt road leading to the church, it looked like a typical building with brown-tiled roof, surrounded by trees which could have hidden the rest of the structure.
-I know from articles online that it is shaped like a pyramid but the actual sight still blew me away when we finally arrived.
+From the narrow dirt road leading to the church, it looked like a typical building with a brown-tiled roof, surrounded by trees that could have hidden the rest of the structure.
+Articles online describe it as a pyramid but the actual sight still blew me away when we finally arrived.

 The Monastery of the Transfiguration Church sits atop a gently-sloping hill.
 The unique pyramid-shaped church is an architectural masterpiece of National Artist Leandro Locsin.
 Dominated by the iconic roof, the church building’s entrance is through any of the open glass doors/walls.
 The interior is hollow; the high, slanting ceiling terminates at the apex of the pyramid.

 The inside of the church is very simple and interesting at the same time.
-The altar is uniquely fashioned from a huge boulder and the pulpit is made of carved, polished wood.
-But the main draw of the Monastery of Transfiguration (aside from its design) is the miraculous image of a black and gold Madonna and Child which is said to be from Egypt.
+The altar is uniquely fashioned from a huge boulder, and the pulpit is made of carved, polished wood.
+People from all over come to the monastery for the miraculous image of a black and gold Madonna and Child.
+The image came from Egypt.

-The image is the focal point above the altar and there is a very narrow staircase hidden at the back of the altar which leads to the foot of the image.
-Churchgoers are allowed to approach the image, touch it and rub handkerchiefs and towels on it.
-The caretaker urges visitors with illnesses to pray at the foot of the image; according to him, every single person who prayed for healing from the image recovered from whatever they were suffering with.
+The image sits above the altar, the focal point as you enter the church.
+A very narrow staircase hidden at the back of the altar leads to the foot of the image.
+Churchgoers may approach the image, touch it and rub handkerchiefs and towels on it.
+The caretaker urges visitors with illnesses to pray at the foot of the image.
+According to him, every single person who prayed for healing from the image recovered from whatever they were suffering with.

 Shop And Sleep